Guy Sigsworth: "Survival Game"

 song "Survival Game" for the relief organization Menschen für Menschen in Ethiopia, founded by actor Karlheinz Böhm.
 The song was written by Mike Turtle and Dean Frederick.
 The track was later remixed by Paul Dakeyne and hit the charts in South America and Europe.

 Björk

-While working with Talvin Singh, Sigsworth met Björk, becoming keyboard player, and later music director, of her live band for two albums.
-Sigsworth brought his early music sensibility to Björk's live performances and recordings, adding harpsichord, clavichord, regal, and positive organ accompaniments to her music.
-His harpsichord can be heard on the song "Cover Me" from the album Post; the clavichord on the song "All Is Full of Love"; and organ on the "Unravel" from Homogenic.
+While working with Talvin Singh, Sigsworth met Björk, becoming keyboard player, and later music director, of her live band for two albums, adding harpsichord, clavichord, regal, and positive organ accompaniments to her music.
+His harpsichord can be heard on the song "Cover Me" from the album Post; the clavichord on the song "All Is Full of Love"; and organ on "Unravel" from Homogenic.
 "Unravel" was Sigsworth's first co-written song with Björk.
-Sigsworth also played celesta on Björk's cover of Joni Mitchell's "The Boho Dance"; the celesta later became a feature on both Selmasongs (where he also contributed a string arrangement) and Vespertine, on which he co-wrote "Hidden Place", "An Echo, A Stain", "Sun in My Mouth", and "Harm of Will".
+Sigsworth also played celesta on Björk's cover of Joni Mitchell's "The Boho Dance".
+The instrument later became a feature on both Selmasongs (where he also contributed a string arrangement) and Vespertine, on which he co-wrote "Hidden Place", "An Echo, A Stain", "Sun in My Mouth", and "Harm of Will".